Jump right in:

 1985-1989 | 1990-1994 | 1995-1999 | 2000-2004 | 2005-2009 | 2010-2014 | 2015-2019 | 2020-2024

-Shigeru Miyamoto is arguably the most accomplished and influential video game maker in the world, having created some of the most recognized characters in the world and some of the best selling game franchises such as Super Mario, The Legend of Zelda, and Donkey Kong.
+Shigeru Miyamoto is arguably the most accomplished and influential video game maker in the world, having created some of the most recognized characters and some of the best selling game franchises such as Super Mario, The Legend of Zelda, and Donkey Kong.
 He has worked at Nintendo for his entire career spanning more than 40 years.
 In that time he has continuously been designing, producing, and directing game development, granting him a perspective few others have been able to achieve.

 But this isn’t a biography, it’s a chronological collection of interviews, appearances, writings, and other records of Shigeru Miyamoto’s words, with my own summary of each.

 I have done all of this for two reasons.
 First, to create a nicely organized and helpful record of the words of an influential figure that has had a huge impact on the world of interactive entertainment.
 This is in some ways a history of Nintendo and how they make games as well as a big chunk of video game history.
 Second, to create an entertaining and easy to skim through history of Nintendo through the eyes of its most famous creator as he talks about his career and the creation of many of his most important works.
 A way to relive the history of the changing landscape of gaming while revisiting what it was like to follow the latest news updates on games you were looking forward to.

 Major Releases: Super Mario Bros., Famicom Disk System, The Legend of Zelda, Super Mario Bros.: The Lost Levels, Zelda II: The Adventure of Link, Yume Kōjō: Doki Doki Panic, Super Mario Bros.
 3, Game Boy